Vedanta Limited: Take over by Vedanta (2007)

-In 2018 Vedanta Limited acquired control of Electrosteels Steels Limited.
+In 2018, Vedanta Limited acquired control of Electrosteels Steels Limited.
 Electrosteel Steels had been constructing an integrated steel plant at Siyaljori in Jharkhand.

 In May 2020, it is declared that company is going to delist from Indian bourses as per the comment by Mr. Anil Agarwal.

 In September 2022, Vedanta signed a pact with Foxconn as a technical partner to invest ₹1.54 trillion to set up semiconductor and display production plants in Gujarat.
 The venture intends to start manufacturing display and chip products within two years.
 The investment follows the Indian government commitment to expand incentives beyond an initial $10 billion plan for those investing in manufacturing of semiconductors.
 Barely a year later in July 2023 the venture was ended with mutual agreement with both companies maintaining that they are still looking to set up semiconductor foundries in India.

 On 24 March 2024, Vedanta Ltd announced a $6 billion investment across various business verticals, including aluminium, zinc, iron ore, steel, and oil and gas, aiming to add at least $2.5 billion to its annual EBITDA.
 The investment is part of a strategy involving over 50 active projects expected to generate additional revenues of over $6 billion, with plans for a significant vertical split leading to the creation of five newly listed companies.

+On 28 March 2026, Vedanta's Chairman Anil Agarwal announced the company's plans to invest nearly $5 billion in the US to "build assets, access technology and partner with the best in the industry."
+The company later clarified that it routinely evaluates such strategic opportunities, and any discussions regarding a potential investment are "exploratory and preliminary in nature."